 About 49th State Hardball and the ABL

 49th State Hardball, this website, is a fan-written blog about the Alaska Baseball League (ABL).
 The Alaska League is the original collegiate summer baseball league and still, decades after its founding, one of the most talented.
-Hundreds of ABL players have gone on to Major League Baseball, and there are over 200 additional Alaska Leaguers in the professional minor leagues today, hoping to follow in the footsteps of those who have come before them.
+Hundreds of ABL players have gone on to Major League Baseball, and there are hundreds of additional Alaska Leaguers in the professional minor leagues today, hoping to follow in the footsteps of those who have come before them.
 Chances are good that some of your favorite professional players have played in Alaska.

 The purpose of 49th State Hardball is to promote the Alaska League to baseball fans in Alaska and around the world, provide a resource for fans of the ABL and baseball in general to learn about and discuss their favorite ABL teams and players (past, present and future), and to promote the great game of baseball.
 We offer resources such as photos, news, scouting reports, and rankings, and use our contacts within the teams that make up the league to bring you accurate and interesting stories year-round.